 Glacier Peak is Washington's 5th highest mountain and it holds special significance for the Northwest Mountain School as the mountain we first guided when we started up in the mid-1990's.
-Any climb of Glacier Peak provides a pristine trip into the Glacier Peak Wilderness.
-Severe flooding in the recent past has made once difficult to reach Glacier Peak feel even more remote.
+The trip begins with a hike through majestic 700+ year-old trees and culminates on the summit of Washington's most remote volcanic summit.

 Glacier Peak Climb Day 1: Meet in Darrington, WA for an equipment check, introductions, and group gear packing.
-Drive to North Fork of Sauk River trailhead (2300').
+Drive to North Fork of Sauk River trailhead (2100').
 Hike to White Pass for night (5904'), joining the Pacific Crest Trail near camp.
 One feature of any climb of Glacier Peak is the opportunity to hike through some of Washington's most spectacular stands of old growth Douglas Fir and Western Red Cedar.
 (8.5 miles, 3800' elevation gain, 6-7 hours)

 Glacier Peak Climb Day 2: Traverse on climbers trail above White River and Foam Creek.
-We eventually descend into Glacier Peak Meadows, traverse the White Chuck Glacier.
-Ascend this to glacier under Disappointment Peak and camp at around 7850' There are a wide variety of possible camping spots in the areas, so we may choose to camp lower.
+We eventually descend into Glacier Peak Meadows, traverse the White Chuck Glacier and ascend to the spectacular Glacier Gap Camp (7300') next to the Suiattle Glacier.
 We aim to be in bed early this night in preparation for an alpine start the next morning.
 (5.25 miles, 5 hours, 2350' ascent with 835' descent)